 About the Program

-Since 1974, through a policy of city council, the city has shared part of its Federal Revenue Sharing funds with agencies, groups, and individuals who provide social services beneficial to the residents of Newark.
+From 1947 to 1987, through a policy of City Council, the city shared part of its Federal Revenue Sharing funds with agencies, groups, and individuals who provided social services beneficial to the residents of Newark.

 In 1987, Federal Revenue Sharing funds were discontinued.
 The City of Newark Council, however, decided to continue services originally provided by Federal Revenue Sharing with an annual allocation from the city's general fund.